grapoza/vue-tree/CONTRIBUTING.md

 When writing tests, it's often required to have node data to test with.
 There's a helper method available in `tests/data/node-generator.js` that can help with creating various nodes for testing.
 See existing tests and the comment in that file for examples of how to craft test node data.

 In addition to unit tests, a very simple test site is available at `/tests/local/index.html`.
-If you are using a machine with IISExpress available in the default location, you can run the `test-site` script in `package.json` to start the site.
+You can run the `test-site` script in `package.json` to start the site.
 If your changes would make sense with a demonstration, go ahead and add to this site.

 #### Update the documentation